konfiger/konfiger-nodejs/README.md

 | updateAt(index, value)           | Update the value at the specified index with the new string value, throws an error if the index is OutOfRange
 | contains(key)           | Check if the konfiger contains a key
 | enableCache(enableCache_)           | Enable or disable caching, caching speeds up data search but can take up space in memory (very small though).
 Using `getString` method to fetch vallue **99999999999** times with cache disabled takes over 1hr and with cache enabled takes 20min.
-| errorTolerance(errTolerance)           | Enable or disable the error tolerancy property of the konfiger, if enabled no exception will be throw even when it suppose to there for it a bad idea but useful in a fail safe environment.
-| isErrorTolerant() | Check if the konfiger object errTolerance is set to true.
 | toString()           | All the kofiger datas are parsed into valid string with regards to the delimeter and seprator, the result of this method is what get written to file in the `save` method.
 The result is cached and calling the method while the no entry is added, deleted or updated just return the last result instead of parsing the entries again.
 | resolve(obj)           | Attach an object to konfiger, on attachment the values of the entries in the object will be set to the coresponding value in konfiger.
 The object can have the `matchGetKey` function which is called with a key in konfiger to get the value to map to the entry and the function `matchPutKey` to check which value to fetch from the object to put into konfiger.
 | dissolve(obj) | Each string fields in the object will be put into konfiger.
 The object can have the `matchGetKey` function which is called with a key in konfiger to get the value to map to the entry.
 This does not attach the object.